-In this article, inspired by the question mentioned earlier and by works due to Cheng and Zhou \cite{ChengZhou}, Fern\'andez-Lop\'ez and Garc\'ia-R\'io \cite{Fl-Gr} and He, Petersen and Wylie \cite{Petersen-Chenxu}, we will classify (explicitly) compact $3$ and $4$-dimensional $m$-quasi-Einstein manifolds with boundary and constant scalar curvature.
-To that end, in the same spirit of \cite{Fl-Gr}, we first establish the possible values for the constant scalar curvature of an $n$-dimensional compact $m$-quasi-Einstein manifold with boundary.
+In this article, inspired by the question mentioned earlier and by works due to Cheng and Zhou \cite{ChengZhou}, Fern\'andez-Lop\'ez and Garc\'ia-R\'io \cite{Fl-Gr} and He, Petersen and Wylie \cite{Petersen-Chenxu}, we will establish the complete classification of compact simply connected $3$ and $4$-dimensional $m$-quasi-Einstein manifolds with boundary and constant scalar curvature.
+To that end, in the same spirit of \cite{Fl-Gr}, we first determine the possible values for the constant scalar curvature of an $n$-dimensional compact $m$-quasi-Einstein manifold with boundary.
 More precisely, we have the following result.

 \begin{theorem} Let $\big(M^n,\,g,\,u,\,\lambda\big)$ be a nontrivial compact $m$-quasi-Einstein manifold with boundary, $m>1$ and constant scalar curvature $R.$ Then we have: